sydneycytometry/CytoTools/README.md

 # CytoTools

-CytoTools are a collection of scripts that are useful for cytometry data management.
+CytoTools is a toolbox of scripts that are useful for cytometry data management.
 Many of these are designed to be used in conjunction with the 'Cytometry Analysis Pipeline for large and compleX data' (CAPX) discovery analysis approach (https://github.com/sydneycytometry/CAPX).

 **SumTables** is script that generates summary data after clustering (such as number of cells per cluster per sample, MFI of various markers per cluster etc).